-Human research suggests that it takes about a month for your brain to fully return to the state it was in before taking MDMA.
-Give it a month between uses and you should keep feeling fine (for some people, even once a month is too often in the long run.)
-If you push it, however, (such as weekly use) the severity and length of the ‘hangover’ period can grow much worse as the regular disruptions of your brain’s serotonin system add up.
-That’s not to say weekly use will cause medical harm, but you may find yourself feeling like crap much of the time.
+Human research suggests that it takes about a month for your brain to fully return to the state it was in before taking even a single, moderate (120 mg) dose of MDMA.
+Most people use more than that, and some people are more sensitive to the drug than others, and a consensus has emerged among the community of users that it’s best to allow around three months between uses.
+If you push it, (such as weekly use) the severity and length of the ‘hangover’ period can grow much worse as the regular disruptions of your brain’s serotonin system add up.
+That’s not to say weekly use will necessarily cause physical harm (like destroying your liver), but you may find yourself feeling like crap much of the time.
 The reason is that, besides temporarily depleting serotonin reserves, your brain ‘adjusts the volume’ on the serotonin system in response to the massive serotonin release caused by MDMA.
 With very heavy use (several times a week) users can become quite dysfunctional (panic attacks, major memory/concentration problems, in some cases amphetamine psychosis has been reported.)

 Responsible drug use means moderation.
 MDMA can be a very seductive drug, making it hard for some people to resist the urge to run out and repeat the experience as soon and as often as possible, but if you go overboard, regardless of the drug used, you will pay a price for it.
 The poet Blake said that the path of excess leads to the palace of wisdom.
 That’s true, but when you drag your tired, fried, hung-over ass up to the gates of that palace you realize that wisdom was moderation in the first place.
 Been there, done that.
 If you overindulge, you will recover (it’s a mistake to assume that these somewhat long-term disruptions are signs of brain damage) but it’s no fun in the meanwhile.
 Some people just have to learn this lesson for themselves, but take it from the many thousands of users who have taken this road before: It isn’t worth it.
 Once a month is fine.
 You might get away with twice a month for a while.
 But very few people seem to be able to get away with weekly use for long.
 Be sensitive to your own mental state, and if you start to feel a little emotionally unstable or more tired/forgetful than usual, take a break for several months.
 Your brain will thank you.